Our Doctors who perform Implanon insertion:

 What is the implant?

 The contraceptive implant (Implanon NXT®) is a soft plastic stick about 4 cm long.
-The implant slowly releases a hormone, progestogen, into your body.
+The implant slowly releases a hormone, progesterone, into your body.
 Progestogen is similar to the hormone produced by the ovaries.

 How effective is the implant?

 It is more than 99% effective at preventing pregnancy and can last for up to three years.